rtCamp/docs.rtcamp.com/rtbiz/helpdesk/admin/mailbox/mail_setup.md

 These are email addresses which are barred by the Administrator from creating any ticket.

 Enter email id's to be blacklisted and blocked by Helpdesk as in screenshot below.
-Each  mail id should be in separate line and commas should** not** be used.
+Each  email id should be in separate line and commas should** not** be used.

 ![blacklist_emails](https://cloud.githubusercontent.com/assets/8191145/6487587/1f9e311e-c2b8-11e4-82ab-00a51d017331.png)